ConorLeckey/Tileman-Mode/README.md

 <b>Method 1 (doesnt allow other external plugins)</b>

+NOTE: This method is much easier, but you will be installing a new RuneLite launcher built with the Tileman plugin pre-installed

 To install and play Tileman Mode on RuneLite, go to releases and download the latest release.

 Unzip, then run the jar file to launch (You must have JRE installed).